LiamConnors/transit-data-in-python/docs/tutorials/realtime-dashboard/1-setup.md

 In this unit, you'll create the directory for your project and set up a Python environment.

 !!! note
-    We use Python 3.14 in this tutorial, but any recent Python version (3.10+) will work.
+    This tutorial uses Python 3.14, but any recent Python version (3.10+) will work.

 ## Create a project directory

-In your terminal, go to where you want to build your project, and then create a new directory:
+In your terminal, go to where you want to build your project, then create a new directory, and `cd` into that directory:

 ```sh
 mkdir transit-dashboard